 Learn different and useful ways to convert an array into a List in Java.
 In this example, we will use Java 8 classes and Google guava library to create an ArrayList from the given array’s elements.

-If you want to create an immutable List instance backed by array elements, follow any given method below.
+If you want to create an unmodifiable List instance backed by array elements, follow the method below.
+We cannot add or remove new objects in an unmodifiable List, but we can modify the objects stored in it using the object references.

 1.1.
 Using List.of() – Java 9